 - Veggie pizza…. yum.
 It’s even good cold.

-- Of course, don’t forget fresh fruit and slices veggies.
+- Of course, don’t forget fresh fruit and sliced veggies.
 A great dip to go with them helps!

 - A handful of nuts has protein and fat which helps fill you up.
 An ounce or two per day is very good for you!